 Microsoft doesn’t break out actual revenue for Azure, but the Intelligent Cloud segment consists of Windows Server, SQL Server, and other cloud-related products and services.
 The $6.8 billion in revenue was an increase of 11 percent over the previous year’s third fiscal quarter, and operating income was was $2.2 billion, up a fraction from the year-ago period.

 The company’s commercial cloud run rate reached $15.2 billion — an annualized measure that includes Office 365 commercial, Azure, Dynamics 365, and other cloud initiatives from the company — up from the $14 billion rate quoted last quarter.
 The company once again made its cloud revenue the highlight of its overall earnings release: Microsoft has actually used the same nearly identical headline (“Microsoft Cloud strength highlights X quarter results”) six quarters in a row.
-The company has promised to get to $20 billion in yearly cloud revenue by 2020.
+The company has promised to get to $20 billion in yearly cloud revenue by the end of its 2018 fiscal year.

 The company will hold a conference call later today for financial analysts, and I’ll update this post with additional cloud-related information from that call once it becomes available.